-The Young Children's Program, YCP, is a preschool for school aged three and four-year old children.
+The Young Children's Program, YCP, is an early learning center for children ages 10 weeks-5 years of age.
 The YCP is an environment specifically designed for young children.
 Opportunities for social interaction, independence and choice, physical activity, self-expression, language enrichment, and appropriate learning experiences are primary considerations as the teachers arrange the classroom and plan daily activities.
-The atmosphere is one of warmth and respect for all children.
+The atmosphere is one of warmth and respect for all people.